 Our Central Africa Medical Mission supplies and supports the American personnel as supervisory staff, erects and maintains dispensary buildings, and purchases necessary medical supplies.
 Our clinics are links in the extensive chain of clinics and dispensaries regulated or operated by the national governments.
 Our clinics are required to meet the regulations of the national health departments.
 A small amount of financial support is received from each government.

 The Central Africa Medical Mission is administered stateside by the Central Africa Medical Mission Committee (CAMMC), with input from Medical Mission Councils in Malawi and Zambia.
 The CAMMC members are volunteers and are appointed by the Administrative Committee for Africa, a part of the Board for World Missions of the WELS.
-The CAMMC consists of a chairwoman, secretary, treasurer, nurse member, contact women coordinator, and a public relations team.
+The committee consists of a chairwoman, treasurer, secretary, nurse coordinator, nurse advisor, contact women coordinator, and a public relations coordinator.
+The committee also has a medical advisor and pastoral advisor.

 The women's organizations in the congregations are informed through a synod-wide system of contact women.
 It is through these contact women that the project work for CAMM is done.